emtee40/SurvivalManual-wiki/Cold.md

 ### FOOD

-15-76\.
 There are several sources of food in the arctic and subarctic regions.
 The type of food—fish, animal, fowl, or plant—and the ease in obtaining it depend on the time of the year and your location.

 **FISH**

-15-77\.
 During the summer months, you can easily get fish and other water life from coastal waters, streams, rivers, and lakes.
-Use the techniques described in [Chapter 8](08) to catch fish.
+Use the techniques described in [Chapter Food](Food) to catch fish.

-15-78\.
 The North Atlantic and North Pacific coastal waters are rich in seafood.
 You can easily find crawfish, snails, clams, oysters, and king crab.
 In areas where there is a great difference between the high and low tidewater levels, you can easily find shellfish at low tide.
 Dig in the sand on the tidal flats.
 Look in tidal pools and on offshore reefs.
 In areas where there is a small difference between the high- and low-tide water levels, storm waves often wash shellfish onto the beaches.

-15-79\.
 The eggs of the spiny sea urchin that lives in the waters around the Aleutian Islands and southern Alaska are excellent food.
 Look for the sea urchins in tidal pools.
 Break the shell by placing it between two stones.
 The eggs are bright yellow in color.

-15-80\.
 Most northern fish and fish eggs are edible.
 Exceptions are the meat of the arctic shark and the eggs of the sculpins.

-15-81\.
 The bivalves, such as clams and mussels, are usually more palatable than spiral-shelled seafood, such as snails.

-15-82\.
 The sea cucumber is another edible sea animal.
 Inside its body are five long white muscles that taste much like clam meat.

 > **WARNING**
 >